 After establishing his base at Camp Cady, Carlton sent out patrols looking for hostiles.
 On April 22nd, 1860, on Carlton's orders, the bodies of two Native American men, who had been slain earlier by a detachment of troops on the Mojave River at the Fish Ponds, were taken to Bitter Springs.
 There at the site of the earlier attack, the bodies were hung from an improvised scaffold.
 Then after another engagement at Old Dad Mountain on May 2nd, the heads of three more natives killed were cut off, taken to Bitter Springs and placed on display with those already hung.
 On May 28th, following reports of the displays in the San Francisco press, General Clarke ordered Carleton to stop mutilating the dead and remove all evidence of the mutilation from public gaze.
 Camp Cady was eventually abandoned after 1871 when it was deemed the Paiutes had been sufficiently pacified.

 MojaveRd1West Page 1.
 GPS: 34.940513,-116.599452, 34.945869,-116.589727

-2 miles deep and a fairly wide canyon in the New York Mountains.
+2 mile deep and a fairly wide canyon in the New York Mountains.
 This

-location has some higher elevations from 5300 to 6000 feet and features
+location has some higher elevations from about 5300 to 6000 feet and it features

 plenty of trees, rock formations and hiking trails.
 It’s

-a popular spot for camping.
+a popular spot for camping and can become more crowded.
 A few of the features: Giant Ledge

 Mine (at the end of the Carruthers Canyon Trail), Phallic Rock and